Selkensy/betternarrow/README.md

 And you're done!
 Enjoy!

 ## Usage
 ### Just open https://narrow.one/ .
-Betternarrow should start automatically.
+BetterNarrow should start automatically.

 ## Known Issues
 ### If the optimization doesn't start, refresh the page with fn5.
 Otherwise it means that Narrow One has been updated, and you'll have to wait for BetterNarrow to be updated too.